slackapi/deno-slack-api/docs/triggers/event-triggers.md

-## Event Triggers
+## Event triggers

-An Event Trigger is a Trigger that activates when a specific event occurs within the Slack client.
-Event Triggers can activate on either workspace, or channel level events, and each specific event type has its own required object parameters that need to be filled.
-An event Trigger at the highest level includes the common Trigger parameters along with a required input parameter and an event parameter:
+An event trigger is a trigger that activates when a specific event occurs within the Slack client.
+Event triggers can activate on either workspace, or channel level events, and each specific event type has its own required object parameters that need to be filled.
+An event trigger at the highest level includes the common trigger parameters along with a required input parameter and an event parameter:

 | Parameter name  | Required?     | Description                                                          |
 | ----------------|:-------------:| ---------------------------------------------------------------------|
 | `event`           | Yes            | An event object with information about the activation event          |

-### Event Types
+### Event types

-An `event_type` is a string which corresponds to an event in the Slack Client.
-These `event_type`s can be set on a Trigger to activate a Workflow.
+An `event_type` is a string which corresponds to an event in the Slack client.
+These `event_type`s can be set on a trigger to activate a workflow.
 Currently, events are separated into two categories, Workspace level events, and Channel level events.
 Workspace level events are events that affect the entire workspace, regardless of channel or specific chat id.
 Channel level events listen in on specific channels and only activate when the event happens inside of that channel.
 Each of these require a separate payload which can be found defined in the section [below](#the-event-object).
 The following is a list of event types along with their category:

 | Event Name                       | Event String                | Category      | Notes       | Link    |  Payload     |